Thesis Guidelines

 Two Paths

-A critical/theoretical Honors Thesis is typically 50-60 pages in length, not including your bibliography.
+A critical/theoretical Honors Thesis is typically 50 to 60 pages in length, not including your bibliography.
 The specific questions to be addressed by your thesis will depend on the field and should be identified and discussed with your Thesis Advisor(s).
 Thorough documentation is expected, and students are responsible for understanding and avoiding plagiarism.

-If you decide to combine a 30-page Honors thesis with a creative project you will need to—independently—work with a faculty advisor who can help you with the creative project.
-The creative project advisor may be the instructor/advisor for the creative project or capstone in your major or Directed Study.
-Your secondary advisor will participate in your Thesis Proposal Review meeting in the Fall.
+If you choose to focus a 30-page Honors Thesis on the Project you need to—independently—identify and work with a faculty advisor who can help with the Project.
+The faculty advisor for the Project is presumed to be the instructor/advisor for the BFA or Capstone project in your major or your Directed Study supervisor.

-NOTE: If you are unable to secure an advisor for your creative project or if—in the case of creative projects that are not BFAs, capstone projects, or Directed Studies—your advisor is unable to attest that the scale is substantially equivalent to such final projects, your Honors Thesis should be the standard 50–60 pages.
+Note: If you are unable to secure an advisor for the Project or your advisor is unable to attest that the scale is substantially equivalent to such a Project, your Honors Thesis should be the standard 50 to 60 pages.

 Both Paths